lofirepo/lofire/design/lofire.md

 The other method involves issuing multiple requests along random walks across the overlay, and routing the response back to the requestor.

-### Application protocol
+### Broker protocol

+The broker protocol is a client-server protocol that provides an interface to the message broker running on a core or edge node.
+The broker provides access to its authorized clients to the pub/sub network and object store.
+Applications use it to connect to their local edge node, while edge nodes use it to connect to a core node, and perform local-first processing on application requests: if the local can answer the application request it does so, otherwise forwards the query to its configured broker in the core network, and/or sends the query to the edge network.
-The application protocol is used by applications to interact with the local node, and by edge nodes to interact with brokers in the core network.
+In case a local node is not available, applications can talk directly to a broker in the core network.

-It allows applications to request brokers to join & leave an overlay (`OverlayJoin` & `OverlayLeave`) , subscribe to & unsubscribe from topics (`TopicSubReq` & `TopicUnsubReq`), publish & receive events (`Event`),
+The broker protocol allows applications to request brokers to join & leave an overlay (`OverlayJoin` & `OverlayLeave`) , subscribe to & unsubscribe from topics (`TopicSubReq` & `TopicUnsubReq`), publish & receive events (`Event`),